Is it Safe to Breastfeed if I Have Coronavirus (COVID-19)?

-Coronavirus has not been found in breast milk.
-But if you have COVID-19, you could spread the virus to your infant through tiny droplets that spread when you talk, cough, or sneeze.
+Coronavirus does not seem to spread to babies through breast milk.
+It’s safe to breastfeed if you have COVID-19.
+But new moms with COVID-19 could spread the virus to their infant through tiny droplets that spread when they talk, cough, or sneeze.

-Talk to your doctor to help decide whether you should continue to breastfeed.
+Talk to your doctor to help decide whether you should continue to breastfeed and how to do it safely.
 Your breast milk is the best nutrition for your baby and can protect against many illnesses.
 While you are sick, you (or someone else) can give your baby expressed breast milk.

 If you choose to breastfeed or give expressed milk in a bottle, to help prevent spreading the virus to your baby:

 - Wash your hands before and after touching your baby.

 - Wash your hands before touching your breast pump or bottle parts.
 Clean all parts after each use.

 - Let someone else in your household who is not sick give your baby your expressed breast milk.